aslamdoctor/rearrange-woocommerce-products/README.md

 2. Products rearranging CAN NOT be undone after deactivating or deleting the plugin if you are doing sorting on all products.

-3. Products rearranging WILL BE undone after deactivating or deleting the plugin if you are doing sorting on products by categories.
+3. Products rearranged by Category WILL BE undone after deactivating or deleting the plugin.

+---

 ## Troubleshooting